athento/athento-nx-report/README.md

 * {output}: pdf, xls, html are the default outputs.
 * param#: are params for your .jrxml (or compiled .jasper) report definition.

-You can generate a report using the Automation service:
+You can generate a report using the *Automation service*:

 ```
 POST http://${HOST}/nuxeo/site/automation/Athento.Report